syntho-ai/syntho-docs/docs/deployment/jupyterhub_ray.md

 ### Setting up a Kubernetes Secret

-Depending on the received credentials from Syntho, a Kubernetes `Secret` should be created to use to pull the latest image from our docker registry.
+Depending on the received credentials from Syntho, a Kubernetes `Secret` should be created to pull the latest image from our docker registry.
 Please read more about creating `Secrets` [here](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/).

 We will assume that a secret named `syntho-cr-secret` has been created at this point.
 Please contact the Syntho Support for your credentials.